mesosphere/dcos-docs-site/pages/1.13/overview/architecture/components/index.md

 ### System service

-- `docker.service` - Docker Engine is not installed by the DC/OS installer.
+- `docker.service` - Docker Engine is not installed by the DC/OS Installer.

 Read the following documentation resource to learn more about Docker Engine: